AOT-Technologies/forms-flow-ai/USAGE.md

 # Usage Instructions
-In the following document, we’ll describe about the step by step instructions to set up a working sample in formsflow.ai solution.
+In the following document, we’ll describe the step by step instructions to set up a working sample in the formsflow.ai solution.

 ## Table of Contents
 1. [Usage Instructions](#usage-instructions)